dayedepps/statgen-esalq/softwares.md

 - [https://github.com/prmunoz/AGHmatrix](https://github.com/prmunoz/AGHmatrix)

-The original article Amadeu et. al 2016 can be found at:
+The original article can be found at:

 - [Amadeu, Rodrigo R., et al. "AGHmatrix: R Package to Construct Relationship Matrices for Autotetraploid and Diploid Species: A Blueberry Example."
 The plant genome (2016).](https://doi.org/10.3835/plantgenome2016.01.0009)